felipap/nudge/README.md

     <strong>How much does Nudge cost in AI usage?</strong>
   </summary>
   <p>
-    Depends on the model you use, the size of your screen, and the frequency of captures.
+    Costs depend on the model you use, your screen size, and capture frequency.
   </p>
   <p>
-    During a test on July 2nd 2025, I found that each screenshot of my 1470x956 Mac translated into ~14k input tokens in GPT-4o-mini.
-In default settings (1 minute capture frequency), this means $0.002 USD per minute that Nudge is active, or 12 cents per hour.
+    During testing on July 2nd, 2025: a 1470x956 Mac screenshot used ~14k input tokens in GPT-4o-mini.
+At default settings (1-minute capture frequency), this works out to $0.002 per minute that Nudge is active, or about $0.12 per hour.
   </p>
   <p>
-    I'm interested in ways to make this cheaper.
+    I'm looking for ways to reduce these costs.
 If you have ideas, <a href="https://github.com/felipap/nudge/discussions/new">start a discussion.</a>
   </p>
 </details>